guoyu07/Primary-Vagrant/README.md

 Changelog
 ---------

+#### 4.2
+* Define JETPACK_DEV_DEBUG for default sites to make it easier to keep plugins and themes under development compatible with Jetpack.

 #### 4.1.3 (31 May 17)
 * Updated default NodeJS version (8.0.0)
 * Fixed URL for wp-cli download to avoid extra 301 redirects